 When it comes to venture creation, there is always something for everyone.

-For some, everything they do must stem from a course they once pursued in college and in which case, their career is largely driven by those professional standards.
+For some, everything they do must stem from a course they once pursued in college, in which case, those professional standards largely drive their career.
 For others, anything goes for as long as it makes ends meet.

 But I never settled for either of those cases.
 My business is purely talent-driven.
 I am a writer.

 If you ask me why I chose this path after thorough soul-searching, my answer would be pretty simple: It is all about passion.

 It’s been said your passion should be your profession.
 And after a long time trying to find something I could do to earn a living and make use of my skills, it came down to what I call both a talent and passion.